steve-fenton-octopus/continuous-delivery-assessment/README.md

 ></script>
 ```

-TODO:

-1. Remove the placeholder HTML and inject it from the JS app

 ## Continuous Delivery Assessment

 A self-hosted, browser-based questionnaire that helps teams evaluate and improve their Continuous Delivery maturity across four key areas: **Deployability**, **Feedback**, **Automation**, and **Agility**.